find your perfect LLM program

 Solicitors Qualifying Examination

-The Solicitors Qualifying Examination (SQE) is going to be phased in from 1st September 2021 as the new centralised way to qualify as a solicitor in England and Wales.
+The Solicitors Qualifying Examination (SQE) is being phased in as the new centralised way to qualify as a solicitor in England and Wales.
 The introduction of the SQE will mean that everyone who becomes a lawyer will undergo the exact same process and meet the same high standards.
-It will eventually replace the Legal Practice Course (LPC), which is the current route to practice as a solicitor.
+It will eventually replace the previous route to practice as a solicitor – the Legal Practice Course (LPC) – which you can still continue with in certain circumstances.

 4 steps to becoming a solicitor

-The SQE will form part of a new, four-step route to becoming a solicitor in England and Wales:
+The SQE forms part of a new, four-step route to becoming a solicitor in England and Wales: